 The Bohr effect explains the cell’s oxygen release or why red blood cells unload oxygen in tissues, while carbon dioxide (CO2) is the key player in O2 transport due to vasodilation and the Bohr law.
 The Bohr law was first described in 1904 by the Danish physiologist Christian Bohr (father of famous physicist Niels Bohr).

 What is the Bohr effect in simple terms (for dummies)?

 Bohr effect in healthy people

 The Bohr effect is a normal process in healthy people since healthy people have normal breathing at rest and normal arterial CO2 levels.
-How does the Bohr effect work?
-As we know, oxygen is transported in the blood by hemoglobin in red blood cells (called "erythrocytes").
+How does the Bohr law work?
+As we know, oxygen is transported in the blood by hemoglobin in red blood cells (called “erythrocytes”).
 How do these red blood cells know where to release more oxygen and where less?
 Or why do they unload more oxygen at all?
 Why is O2 released in tissues?
 The red blood cells sense higher concentrations of CO2 in tissues and release oxygen in such places.

 Chronic diseases: suppressed Bohr effect

 Can people with chronic diseases enjoy the normal Bohr effect and normal oxygen delivery to the brain, heart and all other vital organs?
 Consider these medical studies.

 Click below for abstracts

 |Healthy Subjects||6-7 L/min||>400||Results of 14 studies|

 |Heart disease||15 (+-4) L/min||55||Clark et al., 1997|